 This is the admin task most people forget and the one that causes the most problems months later.

-Government: Electoral roll (compulsory; use a family member’s address as your “permanent” address), driver’s licence (your state’s transport authority), vehicle registration (same), Medicare, Centrelink (if applicable), ATO (through myGov).
+Update your address with government agencies: Electoral roll (compulsory; this must be a physical address where you can realistically receive mail), driver’s licence, vehicle registration, Medicare, Centrelink (if applicable), ATO (through myGov).
 If you’re changing states during the trip, your licence and registration stay in your home state; you don’t need to re-register.

-Other: Employer (if still employed), accountant, solicitor, medical practitioners (GP, specialist, dentist), children’s school (if applicable), strata or body corporate (if applicable), any memberships or subscriptions.
+Other important updates: Employer (if still employed), accountant, solicitor, medical practitioners (GP, specialist, dentist), children’s school (if applicable), strata or body corporate (if applicable), any memberships or subscriptions.

 If you receive a traffic fine while travelling and it goes to your old address, you may not see it until penalties and late fees have compounded.
 Make sure your vehicle registration address is current.
 Many states now offer email notification of fines; opt in wherever available.